judemoon/titanic_viz/README.md

 ## Choice3.
 Lastly, I think circle chart + pie chart can be another option.
 I will have 6 circle representing each group (Sex * Class).
 X-axis can be sex variable and y-axis can be class variable.
 For example, the left 3 circles are female and the right 3 circles are male groups.
 The top 2 circles are 1st class, middle 2 circles are 2nd class, the bottom 2 circles are 3rd class groups.
 The size of the circle represents the size of each group.
 Each circle is pie chart for each group, showing proportion of survival.
 I can encode color first by dead and then by sex.
 All the dead pie is black.
 Female survived is pink and male survived is sky blue.
 I don’t think that I will need a legend for color but the labels of the variable titles and levels will be necessary.
 I don’t think the animation is necessary but I can add an interaction by mouse cursor, showing  the percentage and actual count of people.

+### What choice is reviewers' favorite?
+The most favorite choice by reviewers was the bar chart.
+It is a classical chart so reviewers are familar with the chart components and layout and well-trained with how to read the chart.
+On the contrary, the least favorite was the parallel sets plot.
+It is not straight forward to highlight the key story.
+Although it has a great level of interaction and flexibility on the plot, the reviewers think that it is less focus on the key story.

+## Feedback
+### Reviewer1
+Nice stuff going one, this looks neat.
+I struggled to understand the parallel plot.
+It took me some good time (several minutes) to understand the plot, yet I still do not get it much.

+Whereas for the bar chart, I was able to understand the story right away; discrepancy in class and gender in the deaths/survival rates of the titanic tragedy.
+It didn't take me much time to draw useful information from that one, and If I am to write an article, I would not need much time understanding the data from that figure.

+The pie chart does a similar job, but for me, it was the bar chart being much more effective.
+What I like more about the pie is that the tool tip gives a better data summary in the pie chart, better than the bar plot.

+I see that you are using D3JS.
+We were looking into that library for visualization in the computational course I was taking last spring.
+Good choice.
+Have you played yet with JQuery?
+Also consider R and ShinyR.

+### Reviewer2
+Choice #1
+•	What do you notice in the visualization? - It is clean and easy to follow.
+•	What questions do you have about the data? - None
+•	What relationships do you notice? - The survived vs. dead is clearly displayed as the classes lower.
+•	What do you think is the main takeaway from this visualization?
+A classic graph that is easy to understand.
+•	Is there something you don’t understand in the graphic? - It's very clear.
+Choice #2
+•	What do you notice in the visualization? - The information in the graph seems clouded.
+•	What questions do you have about the data? - How can I better understand the information in the graph.
+•	What relationships do you notice? - I don't.
+•	What do you think is the main takeaway from this visualization? - What am I looking at.
+•	Is there something you don’t understand in the graphic? - Unfortunately, I do not understand the information in the graph other than it's supposed to compare the survival rate by sex and class.
+Choice #3
+•	What do you notice in the visualization? - It is clean and easy to follow.
+•	What questions do you have about the data? - None
+•	What relationships do you notice? - The survived vs. dead is clearly displayed as the classes lower.
+•	What do you think is the main takeaway from this visualization? - It wouldn't have been favorable to be a male in 3rd class.
+•	Is there something you don’t understand in the graphic? - It's very clear.

+### Reviewr3
+I believe choice #1, the bar chart, is the best.
+It is easy to read and understand.
+You may want to add labels for the x-axis meaning 1st class, 2nd class, and 3rd class to improve it.

 ***
 ## Files
 - index1.html: html, css, and js to create 3 charts using d3.v3, dimple.v2.0.0, and d3.parsets - initial version